 All three countries are sandwiched between Venezuela and Brazil, so we'd say you're best off lengthening your trip and visiting all three at once.
 At least you'll have the benefit of being as far off the beaten track in South America as possible.

 You can't really go wrong in Mongolia at this time of year.
-Expect vibrant steppes rich in shades of green during the month of August, and just-right temperatures of between 20°C and 25°C.
+Expect vibrant steppes rich in shades of green during August, and just-right temperatures between 20°C and 25°C.

 August lands firmly in the middle of Kyrgyzstan's peak season (May to October), so certain areas will be packed with visitors and locals (here's looking at you, Lake Issyk-Kul).